moveit/moveit2_tutorials/doc/examples/controller_configuration/controller_configuration_tutorial.rst

 Simulation
 ----------

 If you do not have a physical robot, :code:`ros2_control` makes it very easy to simulate one.
 Ignition or Gazebo is not required; RViz is sufficient.
-All examples in the `ros2_control_demos repo <https://github.com/ros-controls/ros2_control_demos>` are simulated.
+All examples in the `ros2_control_demos repo <https://github.com/ros-controls/ros2_control_demos>`_ are simulated.

 Controller Switching and Namespaces
 -----------------------------------

+(TODO: update for ROS2)

 All controller names get prefixed by the namespace of their ros_control node.
 For this reason controller names should not contain slashes, and can't be named ``/``.
 For a particular node MoveIt can decide which controllers to have started or stopped.
 Since only controller names with registered allocator plugins are handled over MoveIt, MoveIt takes care of stopping controllers based on their claimed resources if a to-be-started controller needs any of those resources.

 Controllers for Multiple Nodes
 ------------------------------

+(TODO: update for ROS2)

 MoveItMultiControllerManager can be used for more than one ros_control nodes.
 It works by creating several MoveItControllerManagers, one for each node.
 It instantiates them with their respective namespace and takes care of proper delegation.
 To use it must be added to the launch file. ::